bfanger/svelte-cannon/Readme.md

 1. `bind:property=` for 3D vectors only works when an `CANNON.Vec3` object is passed.

-This restriction allows svelte-cannon to detect with properties you're interested in.
+This restriction allows svelte-cannon to detect which properties you're interested in.
 Due to the nature of physics engines a lot of properties could change every on frame, recalculating the `velocity` of the ground plane would be wasteful.

 2. When the body is awake `bind:property=` will trigger updates, but the value might not have changed.